St. Lawrence Seaway strike ends

 St. Lawrence Seaway strike endsWritten by Nick Blenkey

-The St. Lawrence Seaway was set to reopen today after mediated negotiations between the St. Lawrence Seaway Management Corporation (SLSMC) and the Unifor union produced a tentative agreement.
+The St. Lawrence Seaway reopened today after mediated negotiations between the St. Lawrence Seaway Management Corporation (SLSMC) and the Unifor union produced a tentative agreement.

 passing ships progressively as of today.